elizabrock/software-development-curriculum/nss/elizas-background/elizas-background.md

 And then, attended Rose-Hulman, a small yet well-regarded engineering school in Terre-Haute, IN.

-I graduated with a double major in Software Engineering and Computer Science.
+I graduated with a double major in Software Engineering and Computer Science, and went to work for a bio-tech firm.

 ![](elizas-background-3-rose-hulman.png "Rose-Hulman")